 Whereas a report titled ‘The secrets to ensuring your projects are completed on time, every time’ may be more relevant to the Operations Director.

-When you launch your campaign, you want to establish an objective using SMART goals: Specific, Measurable, Achievable, Realistic and Time-related.
+When you launch your inbound marketing campaign, you want to establish an objective using SMART goals: Specific, Measurable, Achievable, Realistic and Time-related.
 Your goals should meet that criteria.
 They should focus on three metrics: Visitors, Leads and Customers.
 How many visitors you drive to the website, how many of those visitors download your content offer (and therefore become a lead) and how many of those leads go on to become a customer

 An example of a smart goal would be, “I want to generate 100 new leads by 31st October”.
 This is specific, measurable and time-related.
 Depending upon your industry and the current traffic levels of the website it may or may not be realistic and achievable.